-The University consists of 14 Colleges and Schools that provide a wide range of graduate and professional programs.
+The University consists of 14 Colleges and Schools providing a wide range of graduate and professional programs.
 Over the years, the University has achieved an outstanding national and international reputation in many areas.
 The Carnegie Commission has designated it a Level 1 University (R1: Highest research activity).
-The National Science Foundation ranks the University's sponsored research as 54th in the nation among all universities, and U.S. News and World Report ranks the University as the 64th best public institution (up from 75th in 2019).
-The library is ranked 73rd among the Association of Research Libraries index and holds over 4 million volumes, 1.5 million e-books and access to some of the best librarians in the country.
+The National Science Foundation ranks the University's sponsored research as 54th in the nation among all universities, and U.S. News and World Report ranks the University as the 65th best public institution and 5th for co-ops and internships.
+The Chronicle of Higher Education called UC a "research heavyweight."
+UC has been cited as one of the most beautiful campuses in the world on the basis of its renowned new architecture, greenspaces and fountains, and renovations maintaining the majesty of its traditional buildings.